 *AP Calculus BC

-Calculus BC is a full-year course in the calculus of functions of a single variable.
+Calculus BC is a one-semester course in the calculus of functions of a single variable.
 It includes all topics covered in Calculus AB plus polynomial approximations and series.
 The AP Calculus course follows the Advanced Placement syllabus and prepares students for the AP test in the spring.
 Use of the graphing calculator is an integral part of this course and its use is required on the advanced placement test.
+Offered during S2.
+Prerequisite: AP Calc AB

 The AP Statistics course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 There are four themes evident in the content, skills, and assessment in the AP Statistics course: exploring data, sampling and experimentation, probability and simulation, and statistical inference.
 Students use technology, investigations, problem solving, and writing as they build conceptual understanding.